Hidden places in Singapore

 Have you ever thought that Singapore was too small, and that you’re always trying to find new places to go to?
-Fret no more, we’ve compiled a list of places so unique, you won’t feel like you’re in Singapore anymore.
+Fret no more, we’ve compiled a list of places so hidden and unique, you won’t feel like you’re in Singapore anymore.
 Best of all, they’re all free and accessible.
 All you’ll need is to be willing to walk a little, and you’ll find yourself in pockets of Singapore you never knew existed.

 All pictures in this article are taken with the Panasonic’s latest compact, the LUMIX GF8 camera, which has built-in Wifi connectivity, allowing us to post Instagram pictures on the go!
 Here are 12 places in Singapore guaranteed to make your friends’ jaws drop.